Towards a mobile quantitative phase imaging microscope with smartphone phase-detection sensors: Theory and method

 \subsection{Propagation model}

-To establish the correspondence between $\bar{\gamma}_x$, $\bar{\gamma}_y$ and the actual optical phase gradients $d_u$, $d_v$, or equivalently to investigate the mapping $\mathcal{G}(\cdot)$ in Eq.~(\ref{map_bar}), a light-propagation model based on the Huygens–Fresnel principle is developed in this section.
-In the experimental section, the simulation results derived from this model are further calibrated using experimental measurements, as illustrated on the right side of Fig.~\ref{fig1}.
+To establish the correspondence between the normalized differential signals $\bar{\gamma}_x$, $\bar{\gamma}_y$ and the actual optical phase gradients $\frac{\partial \phi(u,v)}{\partial u}$, $\frac{\partial \phi(u,v)}{\partial v}$, or equivalently to investigate the mapping $\mathcal{G}(\cdot)$ in Eq.~(\ref{map_bar}), a light-propagation model based on the Huygens–Fresnel principle is developed in this section.
+In the experimental section, the simulation results generated from this model are further calibrated against experimental measurements, as illustrated on the right side of Fig.~\ref{fig1}.

-From the previous analysis, in addition to the phase gradient of the sample image, the focal-spot displacement at the pixel plane of the quad-pixel PDAF sensor is also influenced by the CRA associated with each pixel group, as well as by the microlens shift that is originally designed to compensate for this CRA.

-Before proceeding further, we first establish the coordinate system for the entire imaging configuration.
-The global coordinates on the sample plane are denoted as $(u, v)$, and those on the image plane are denoted as $(u', v')$.
-For each $2\times2$ pixel group, the local coordinates within a pixel are represented by $(x, y)$, and the corresponding coordinates on a microlens are represented by $(x', y')$.

-Consider a sample with thickness distribution $\beta(u,v)$ and refractive index $n_s$, immersed in an environment of refractive index $n_0$.
+Prior to further analysis, we first define the coordinate system for the entire imaging configuration.
+The global coordinates on the sample plane are denoted as $(u, v)$, and those on the image plane as $(u', v')$.
+For each $2\times2$ pixel group, the local coordinates within a pixel are represented by $(x, y)$, and the corresponding coordinates on the microlens as $(x', y')$.
+Consider a sample with thickness distribution $\beta(u,v)$ and refractive index $n_s$, immersed in an environment with refractive index $n_0$.
 The optical phase distribution can be expressed as

-where $\Delta n$ represents the refractive-index contrast between the sample and the environment.
-We now write the full expression to simulate the intensity under each pixel group based on Huygens–Fresnel principle~\cite{27_goodman_statistical_2015}: